weeyin83/SarahOctoPet/README.md

 # Bicep Deployment Process

 To deploy Bicep template files from Octopus Deploy to Azure we need to package them inside a ZIP file.
-Once in a ZIP file we can upload them into the Octopus Library and call them during the deployment process.
+Once in a ZIP file we can upload them into the Octopus Library.
+We deploy our Bicep files using a Octopus Runbook.

 ## Create Azure Resource Group
 As with any deployment of resources to Azure we need to start with the creation of an Azure resource group.